syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 We can also export from DataTable to an Excel worksheet, as described in [this blog post](https://www.syncfusion.com/blogs/post/export-data-to-excel-csharp.aspx#DataTable-to-Excel).

+An online sample link to [export from Data table to an Excel Worksheet](https://ej2.syncfusion.com/aspnetcore/Excel/ImportExportDataTable#/material3) in ASP.NET Core.

 ### Export from DataColumn to Excel

 The following code snippet illustrates how to export from DataColumn to a worksheet using [ImportDataColumn](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorksheet.html#Syncfusion_XlsIO_IWorksheet_ImportDataColumn_System_Data_DataColumn_System_Boolean_System_Int32_System_Int32_) method.